Taiwan Oolong Tea Varieties

 • taiwan oolong teaChampagne Oolong Tea (Xiangbing)

-It is customary to add a couple of drops of alcohol (champagne or Bailandi) to enhance its flavour.
+It is customary to add a couple of drops of alcohol (champagne or Bailandi) to enhance its flavor.

 • White Hair Oolong Tea (Baihao)